theKashey/react-focus-lock/README.md

   - `returnFocus`, to return focus into initial position on unmount(not disable).
 > By default `returnFocus` is disabled, so FocusLock will not restore original focus on deactivation.

   This is expected behavior for Modals, but it is better to implement it by your self.
+See [unmounting and focus management](https://github.com/theKashey/react-focus-lock#unmounting-and-focus-management) for details
   - `persistentFocus=false`, requires any element to be focused.
 This also disables text selections inside, and __outside__ focus lock.
   - `autoFocus=true`, enables or disables focusing into on Lock activation.
 If disabled Lock will blur an active focus.
   - `noFocusGuards=false` disabled _focus guards_ - virtual inputs which secure tab index.